About Shoe Lasts

 Last Waist Girth: Measured with a flexible tape around the waist of the last.

-Last Bottom Length: Measured on the bottom of the last.
-A flexible tape pressed to the surface.
+Last Bottom Length: Measured with a flexible tape pressed to the surface on the bottom of the last.

 Last Ball Width: Measured with a flexible tape across the ball of the last.